Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Theoretical framework

 where $g_V^p = \frac{1}{2}-2\sin^2\theta_W$ and $g_V^n = -\frac{1}{2}$ are the neutral current vector couplings\footnote{The contribution of axial couplings is proportional to the nucleus spin and is expected to be suppressed, with respect to the contributions of the vector couplings, by a factor $1/A$, where $A$ is the number of nucleons.}.
-In our calculation, the weak mixing angle is taken at zero momentum transfer: $\sin^2\theta_W = 0.23867$~\cite{PhysRevD.98.030001, Erler:2017knj}.
-The nucleus form factor $F(|\vec{q}|^2)$ is evaluated at the transferred three-momentum, $|\vec{q}| \simeq \sqrt{2MT}$.
-Throughout this work, we use the Helm parametrization~\cite{Helm:1956zz}
+In our calculation, the weak mixing angle is taken at zero momentum transfer ($\sin^2\theta_W = 0.23867$~\cite{Erler:2017knj,PhysRevD.98.030001}), as the transferred three-momentum is constrained to be very small by the coherence condition (typically a few tens of MeV).
+Throughout this work, we use the Helm parametrization~\cite{Helm:1956zz} for the nucleus form factor\footnote{For a detailed discussion on the impact of different form factors in CE$\nu$NS the reader can see, for example, Refs.~\cite{Papoulias:2018uzy,Papoulias:2019lfi,Hoferichter:2020osn}.}:

 where $j_1$ denotes the spherical Bessel function of order one, $s = 0.9 \, $fm~\cite{Friedrich:1982esq} is the surface thickness and $R_0^2 = 5/3 \left(R^2 - 3 s^2\right)$, with $R$ the neutron rms radius.